noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 27/4/2022 04:00 am.
 Francesca apply micro charges to my penis and prostate.
 I've got an ejaculation provoked by electromagnetic weapons.
 Meanwhile she altered my REM phase transmitting a porn video based upon humiliation.
 Why she does it?
 Obviously to force my mind to loose credibility in myself.
 Always for the same, searching to provoke a deep change into my behavior because of human trade with goal of creating tortured who torture.

+- 28/4/2022 17:20: I'm working on a project for a client of my business, my work is very difficult because my synapses are totally overloaded with electromagnetic weapons.
+Something that is ruining my brain too.
+Francesca while torturing me is saying: "you don't understand that I'm torturing you because I will kill you".